 We will come back to a different kind of word later, namely LSI (which is actually not the correct name) or related terms that come to mind when you talk about a certain topic.

-The handy thing about keyword ideas is that you can easily download the list again and add it to your spreadsheet for your keyword research!
+The handy thing about this free keyword research tools ideas is that you can easily download the keyword list and add it to your spreadsheet for your keyword research!

 Find out where your competitor is found